version with the amendments introduced by Decree-Law No. 52/2010 of 26 May,

 a) Holding clients' money or financial instruments;

-c) Providing private or real estate collateral in favour of third parties;
+c) Providing personal or real collateral in favour of third parties;

 d) Acquiring for own account any financial instruments and real estate, unless same is necessary for the installation of its own business.

-1 - Any person who proposes to hold a qualifying holding in an investment advice firm should comply with the requirements that ensure the sound and prudent management of said company.
+1 - Any person who proposes to hold a qualifying holding in an investment advice firm shall comply with the requirements that ensure the sound and prudent management of said company.

 2 - The following are considered to be qualifying holdings:

 a) Which, directly or indirectly, represent a percentage of not less than 10% of the capital or voting rights in the investment advice firm; or

 b) Which, for any reason whatsoever, allow for a substantial influence to be had on the management of the investment advice firm.

 3 - For purposes of the current Decree-Law, the provisions laid down in Articles 20, 20-A and 21 of the Securities Code, mutatis mutandis, apply to the calculation of the voting rights of the holder in the investment advice firm.